ome/devspace/README.md

         $ git clone https://github.com/openmicroscopy/devspace.git

-* Create a virtual environment and from the ``devspace`` directory, install Ansible and ``shade`` to access OpenStack via the command line:
+* Create a virtual environment and from the ``devspace`` directory, install ``Ansible`` and ``shade`` to access OpenStack via the command line:

         $ virtualenv ~/dev
         $ . ~/dev/bin/activate
         $ cd devspace
         (dev) $ pip install -r requirements.txt

-* Source the OpenStack configuration file to set the environments variables allowing connecting to OpenStack via the command line, adjust to your local configuration:
+* Source the OpenStack configuration file to set the environments variables allowing connection to OpenStack via the command line, adjust to your local configuration:

-        (dev) $ . omedev-openrc.sh
+        (dev) $ . path/to/omedev-openrc.sh
         Enter your password

 The following commands need to be executed from the ``ansible`` subdirectory.